National Christmas Tree (United States): Recent replacement living trees: 2011 to present

 A new tree was placed in November 2023 after the previous one was infected with a fungal disease.
 On November 28, 2023, strong winds made the tree fall over, but it was put back up.
-A red spruce from Virginia was used as the National Christmas Tree the following year.
+A red spruce from Virginia was used as the National Christmas Tree the following year and in 2025 as well.

 Locations of the National Christmas Tree

 The National Christmas Tree is a living evergreen tree planted in the Ellipse in the President's Park, close to the Zero Milestone but just east of the central north–south axis.
 In early 1974, a low stone wall was constructed around the National Christmas Tree to provide partial protection for its roots, and currently serves as the limit of the planting bed below the tree.
 In 2001, a cast-iron fence was built around the tree about 30 ft from the low stone wall to protect the soil from compaction by the thousands of people who visit the tree annually.

 A temporary gravel road is constructed in the northeast quadrant of the Ellipse each year to give workers access to the tree for decoration.
 A wooden snow fence is installed near the tree and around the Pageant of Peace area each year as well to protect the lawn during periods of high foot traffic.

 According to the National Park Service, since the National Christmas Tree and its associated ceremonies go back to a historic period in the nation's history, this cultural event has not only become historically important itself but has helped to protect the historic integrity of the Ellipse.
 The agency says that the tree has become "a defining feature of President's Park South".
 Visitors also have a view of the south front of the White House illuminated with its own Christmas decorations.

 A "backup National Christmas Tree" is occasionally mentioned by many sources.
 This tree is located southwest of Ellipse Road, where the path from the 17th Street NW and Constitution Avenue NW meets the Ellipse sidewalk.
 This tree was planted by the National Park Service as a replacement for the National Christmas Tree.
 However, this tree is not historic, did not grow well, and by 2010 was not considered as a backup for the National Christmas Tree any longer.
 When cut trees were used, backup trees were also identified.
 In 1971, the National Park Service revealed that it required four trees to be selected as "the" National Christmas Tree.
 One would be the actual tree used; two would be replacement trees in case some accident befell the primary tree; and the fourth tree was cut up and its branches used to fill out bare spots in the primary tree.